datairahub/politicsdb-api/README.md

 ### Enrich deputies data using profile detail page

 Enrich spanish deputies data using the detail page of each deputy.
-The following data are obtained:
+The following data is fetched:

 ```
 Person: